 - Year-long deep dive into how to become a great coach.
 This is the exact program Precision Nutrition uses with their in-house coaches.

 - Test your knowledge with quizzes, case studies, and workshops

 - Have constant contact with a coach who can help you through the process and keep you accountable through check-ins and mentoring.

-- Learn from some of the most intelligent minds in the field of nutrition, behavior-change psychology, wellness, and coaching.
+- Learn from some of the most intelligent minds in the fields of nutrition, behavior-change psychology, wellness, and coaching.

-- Have access to Facebook groups that promotes conversation and learning within your fellow cohort
+- Have access to Facebook groups that promote conversation and learning within your fellow cohort

 - Gain access to Precision Nutrition’s procoach software.

 - Go through live case study examples and have instant feedback from the PN mentors and peers on your coaching practice.

 - Promote yourself with one of the top nutrition and coaching certifications